icon bag image

 The Royal Swedish Opera is Sweden’s national theatre for the operatic arts.
 Since its inception in 1773, the directors, set designers and singers have been stewards of the European operatic tradition, while also pushing the boundaries of the art form.

-Acting Artistic Director, Opera
+Artistic Director Designate, Opera

 ROYAL SWEDISH OPERA'S SOLOISTS